Estimating the Magnitude and Phase of Automotive Radar Signals under Multiple Interference Sources with Fully Convolutional Networks: Method

 \subsubsection{Relation to dropout}

-Being designed as a method to prevent overfitting, we note that WeNoRT can be seen as a competitor to dropout~\cite{Srivastava-JMLR-2014}.
+Being designed as a method to prevent overfitting, we note that weight pruning can be seen as a competitor to dropout \cite{Srivastava-JMLR-2014}, which may lead to superior results \cite{xiao2019autoprune}.
 Dropout is a regularization technique that drops out a certain percentage of neural units randomly, at each iteration.
-WeNoRT works in a similar way, but instead of dropping units randomly, it choose the units that have the weights closer to zero.
+Weight pruning works in a similar way, but instead of dropping units randomly, it chooses the units that have the weights closer to zero.
 We expect such units to contain noise rather than useful information.
-We therefore believe that WeNoRT is able to preserve (or even improve) the signal-to-noise ratio inside the neural network.
-Another difference from dropout is that our training regime is divided into two stages.
+We therefore believe that weight pruning is able to preserve (or even improve) the signal-to-noise ratio inside the neural network.
+Another difference from dropout is that our training regime based on weight pruning is divided into two stages.
 In the first stage, we allow the network to converge to an optimal point, using only early stopping to prevent overfitting.
-WeNoRT is applied only in the second stage, enabling convergence to a more generic solution.
-We compare dropout and WeNoRT experimentally, showing that the latter training regime provides superior results.
+Weight pruning is applied only in the second stage, enabling convergence to a more generic solution.
+We compare dropout and weight pruning experimentally, showing that the latter training regime provides superior results.